Toxic Comments Classification, and 'Non-toxic' Chat Application

-In this project, I'd like to use fastText model for text classification (more details about the model can be found at https://arxiv.org/abs/1607.01759).
-It's reported as a simple and efficient model for text classification, and more importantly, it has much-advanced performance in term of accuracy and training time compared to other popular models, such as: BoW, ngrams, ngrams TFIDF, char-CNN, char-CRNN, etc.
+In this project, I'd like to use the fastText model for text classification (more details about the model can be found at https://arxiv.org/abs/1607.01759).
+It's reported as a simple and efficient model for text classification, and more importantly, it has much-advanced performance in terms of accuracy and training time compared to other popular models, such as BoW, ngrams, ngrams TFIDF, char-CNN, char-CRNN, etc.

 In addition, the reported benchmark shows that the fastText model can train on more than one billion words in less than ten minutes using a standard multicore CPU, and classify half a million sentences among 312K classes in less than a minute.